Operations Diagnostic: Know What's Wrong Before Spending a Dollar

 Common Questions

-Why can't we skip the assessment?
+Why can't we skip the diagnostic?

 Implementation without stability creates risk.
 We don't take work that we know will fail.

-What if we only want the assessment?
+What if we only want the diagnostic?

 That's common and respected.
 Many clients stop after receiving clarity — that's often the right call.